sirredbeard/DAP/README.md

     - opens new cases in NEW_CASE
     - screens plaintiff_name for keywords and known creditors which are listed as CREDITOR
-    - if a match is found, case is moved to possible cases in POSSIBLECASES
+    - if a match is found, case is moved to possible cases in POSSIBLE_CASE
     - if a match is not found, case is moved to rejected cases in REJECTEDCASES and noted why

 identify_cases.py

-    - opens possible cases in POSSIBLECASES
+    - opens possible cases in POSSIBLE_CASE
-    - matches cases in POSSIBLECASES to people using the plpl api, via api_interfaces.py
+    - matches cases in POSSIBLE_CASE to people using the plpl api, via api_interfaces.py
-    - if a match is found, case is moved to possible cases in POSSIBLECASES
+    - if a match is found, case is moved to possible cases in POSSIBLE_CASE
     - if a match is not found, case is moved to rejected cases in REJECTEDCASES and noted why

 send_letters.py